1. Home

 • Run devices that use a lot of energy, like washing machines, during non-peak hours.

-• Invest in a smart thermostat that allows you to set specific times you want your air/heat running, so you don't run it more than necessary during peak hours.
+• Invest in a smart thermostat that allows you to set specific times you want your HVAC system running.

 • Turn off any unnecessary power when you're away to reduce peak hour usage.